AFC Ajax: History

 The 2018–19 season for Ajax involved a remarkable run in the UEFA Champions League.
 Due to their runner-up finish in the 2017–18 Eredivisie, Ajax entered the tournament in the second qualifying round.
 After successive victories against Sturm Graz, Standard Liège and Dynamo Kyiv, they qualified for the group stage.
 Ajax was drawn in a group with German champions Bayern Munich, Portuguese side Benfica and Greek champions AEK Athens.
-Ajax finished runner-up in this group, qualifying for the knockout stages, where they were drawn against three-time defending champions Real Madrid.
+Ajax finished runner-up in this group, qualifying for the knockout stages, where it was drawn against three-time defending champions Real Madrid.
 After losing 1–2 in the first leg, they defeated Real Madrid 4–1 in the away match, stunning the defending champions in their own stadium, the Santiago Bernabéu, with an aggregate score of 5–3.
 Dušan Tadić was awarded a perfect score of 10 by L'Équipe following the match.

-Thus, Ajax progressed to the quarter-finals and were drawn with Italian champions Juventus.
+Thus, Ajax progressed to the quarter-finals and was drawn with Italian champions Juventus.
 In the first leg in the Johan Cruyff Arena, they drew 1–1.
 In the second leg at the Juventus Stadium, Ajax came from behind to win 2–1 and 3–2 on aggregate.
 Matthijs de Ligt scored the winning goal for Ajax to help the team advance to its first Champions League semi-final since 1997.
 There, they would face English side Tottenham Hotspur.

 In the first leg of the semi-final, Ajax beat Tottenham 1–0 away from home.
 In the second leg, Ajax scored twice in the first half to generate a 3–0 lead on aggregate.
 However, in the second half, Lucas Moura scored three times, including in the 6th minute of added time, resulting in Ajax losing via the away goals rule.

-Ajax were in first place on goal difference when the Eredivisie was declared void, preventing them being Dutch champions for the 35th time, but still qualified for the 2020–21 UEFA Champions League.
+Ajax was in first place on goal difference when the Eredivisie was declared void, preventing them being Dutch champions for the 35th time, but still qualified for the 2020–21 UEFA Champions League.

+In this, it was eliminated again, but in 2021 it reached the quarter-finals of the Europa League.
+It was eliminated against AS Roma.
+That season, it again won both the national title and the KNVB Cup.

+In the 2021-22 season, Ajax again became champion of the Netherlands.
+It had to give up the KNVB Cup and the Johan Cruijff Shield to competitor PSV because it came out on the losing end in both finals.
+In European terms, Ajax achieved first place in the Champions League group, all six matches were won, mostly by a wide margin.
+After the winter break, Ajax was narrowly eliminated in the eighth finals by the Portuguese Benfica Lisboa (Lisbon) (2–2 away, 0–1 at home).